bricewge/agent/docs/sources/flow/reference/components/discovery.triton.md

 ## Compatible components

-`discovery.triton` exports data that can be consumed by the following components:
+`discovery.triton` exports can be consumed by the following components:

 - Components that accept [Targets]({{< relref "../compatibility" >}})